Overview

 Emergency Services

-Cheshire police arrived on the scene; they blocked off the road then performed an accident reconstruction.
-Kenneth advised the police that he simply didn’t see me riding in the centre of the carriageway to circumvent the BT van, he was remorseful and apologetic.
+Cheshire police arrived on the scene; they blocked off the road, then performed an accident reconstruction.
+Kenneth advised the police that he simply didn’t see me circumventing the parked van by riding in the centre of the carriageway, he was remorseful and apologetic.

-In 2017 I attempted to contact Kenneth’s family via police contacts to advise them that I didn’t hold any bad feelings against Kenneth and have made a very positive recovery.
+I attempted to contact Kenneth’s family in 2017 via police contacts, wishing to advise them that I didn’t hold any bad feelings against Kenneth, and had made a very positive recovery.
 Due to police jurisdictions, I was unable to do this.

 Police Statement by the BT Engineer